Art

 Prerequisite: None

-Studio Art II: 2D
+Studio Art II 2D

 “Who am I?”
 In Art and Identity students will learn about themselves by exploring who they are, how they want others to see them, and who they want to become.
 Primarily using 2-D processes and individualized instruction, students will explore and develop their personal identity through the visual arts.
 Media may include drawing, painting, and mixed media.
 This intermediate course emphasizes creative individual solutions, conceptual thinking, and the development of design aesthetics while providing hands-on experience in a variety of media.
 Please visit the school’s art department website for additional information.